patrickbucher/daily-haskell/diary.md

 I worked through chapter 3 in the morning and took quite some notes, especially about `let`/`in`, which isn't used much in the other book.

+Later in the evening, I found some time to work on _Spot_.
+I'm not done yet with the move logic, but it's rather easy, especially compared to _Reversi_.
+I hope to finish that tomorrow.

 # Day 55 (We, 2025-10-01)

 I quickly worked through chapter 2 and wrote down some notes.
 There are very few gaps to close, but it's totally worth the little effort so far.
 I'd like to work on _Spot_ today on the train.